Variety of OLIPOP drinks lined up

 • Plant-based prebiotics and botanicals for both a sweet and healthy taste

-When it comes to total grams of fiber, the FDA considers 3 grams or higher a “good” source of fiber and 5 grams or higher an “excellent” source of fiber.5 That makes OLIPOP’s 9 grams of fiber a “holy cow that’s amazing” source of fiber.
+When it comes to total grams of fiber, the FDA considers 3 grams or higher a “good” source of fiber and 5 grams or higher an “excellent” source of fiber.5 That makes OLIPOP’s high fiber bevs a “holy cow that’s amazing” source of fiber.

 So while eating healthy involves all the food groups you need for a balanced and nutrient-dense meal, don’t forget to consider what you’re drinking.
 With OLIPOP, we help make that drink decision that much easier, without having to sacrifice delicious taste.